moderndatacompany/dataos.info/docs/resources/operator.md

 The first step in creating an operator is implementing three key interfaces: Reconciler, OController, and Message Handler Interface using the the [DataOS SDK-Go](https://bitbucket.org/rubik_/dataos-sdk-go).

 <aside class="callout">
 🗣 Implementing the Operator interfaces requires a good understanding of <b>Kubernetes</b> and associated terminology.
-If the Operator is present within the DataOS context, you can directly proceed to <a href="#re">creating the Resource manifest for the external Resource.</a>
+If the Operator is present within the DataOS context, you can directly proceed to <a href="/resources/operator/#yaml-manifest-for-resource">creating the Resource manifest for the external Resource.</a>

 </aside>